Lesson 1: Export of Data for FEA#

 Components(3):

-Building the FE-model#
+Building the Finite Element Model#

-In this section a short description of how to build a Finite Element model using AnyBody data is given.
-If you are an experienced FE user you may want to skip this section.
+In this section, a short description of how to build a finite element model using AnyBody data is given.
+If you are an experienced FE user, you may want to skip this section.

-Building the model - preprocessing#
+Building the Model - Preprocessing#

 A file with the finished model is provided below, in case you do not want to go through the entire model building process.

-After this we have to assign material properties to the elements.
-Go to the “Materials” tab and select “User-Defined”.
-You can simply give in the Young’s modulus for the whole set of elements and the Poisson’s ratio.
-Reasonable values may be an average 1000 (MPa) for the modulus and 0.3 for the ratio.
-But of course you may also want to model the bone in more detail, separating the cortical shell and the cancellous bone or even base the material properties on density data.
+The material selection used is an approximation of the real bone, but of course, you may also want to model the bone in more detail, separating the cortical shell and the cancellous bone or even basing the material properties on density data.
 But this is surely not within the scope of this tutorial.

 Force[14]: